Azure/azure-powershell/src/Storage/Commands.Storage/help/Get-AzureStorageContainer.md

 ### -Context
 Specifies the storage context.
 To create it, you can use the New-AzureStorageContext cmdlet.
-The cmdlet will fail when use a storage context created from SAS Token, since the cmdlet will get container Permissions which need Storage account key permission.
+The cmdlet will fail when you use a storage context created from SAS Token because the cmdlet will query for container permissions which require Storage account key permission.

 ```yaml
 Type: IStorageContext